MaZDrew/alberta-innovates-ts-ml-covid/README.md

 ## Contributing

 All Pull requests are welcome!
-This project was created in less then a month, so there are many improvements that can be made.
+This project was created in less then a month, and was very much a learning project, so there are many improvements that can be made.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)